-And that’s not just students that have learning disabilities.
 According to The Ladder of Reading (Nancy Young, 2017), only 40% of learners can learn to read effortlessly or with relative ease and comprehensive instruction.
 That leaves 60% of all learners that benefit from explicit, systematic, multi-sensory, and sequential instruction.

 Using the IMSE approach, you tap into students’ sensory learning pathways.
 That’s why multi-sensory learning and explicit instruction are the most concrete methods for teaching a new concept.

 The visual pathway deals with the sense of sight.
 Students need to see visuals that show the meaning of what is being taught.